 Liver damage caused by alcohol is completely avoidable, and in some cases reversible, by not drinking alcohol and abstaining.
 This sounds a lot easier than it actually is, as alcohol addiction can be difficult to battle.
 If you are having trouble cutting down on alcohol, it is important to seek help right away before it becomes more damaging to your body.

 About Seasons in Malibu

 The alcohol rehab programs at Seasons In Malibu starts with detox and carries through to aftercare.
-The alcohol treatment centers on our philosophy of systemic treatment.
+The alcohol abuse treatment centers on our philosophy of systemic treatment.
 As much progress has been made in alcohol recovery programs, we believe that most addiction treatment is still inadequate.

 It is a priority for us that our life-changing drug and alcohol treatment be available to the people who need it.
 We are fully familiar with how much strength and courage it takes to pick up the phone and ask for help.
 Our counselors are invested in your well-being and are ready around-the-clock to guide you or a trusted friend or family member through the initial steps of overcoming drug or alcohol addiction.

 With our superior team of clinicians, we are able to succinctly pinpoint those areas of focus that will give the client the most advanced opportunity for success.
 Our approach towards healing is collaborative, comprehensive, and committed.